dbt-labs/corp/handbook/compensation.md

 ### Roles & Levels

-As mentioned in [How Salary Bands are Made](#how-salary-bands-are-made-1), the first step in building salary bands is determining all planned and existing roles.
+The first step in building salary bands is determining all planned and existing roles.
 Roles describe a career path that has a common set of core responsibility and duties within a giving field of work.
 Levels then are used to further extrapolate the progression of expertise, complexity and scope of a role.
-While we will be providing a more robust framework regarding levels, for simplicity you can reference the title structure below as a generalized progression.
+While we offer a more robust framework regarding levels, for simplicity you can reference the title structure below as a generalized progression.

 1. Entry-level / Associate
 2. Developing